Robert H. Goddard: Aftermath

 A week after the New York Times editorial, Goddard released a signed statement to the Associated Press, attempting to restore reason to what had become a sensational story:

 Too much attention has been concentrated on the proposed flash pow[d]er experiment, and too little on the exploration of the atmosphere. ...
 Whatever interesting possibilities there may be of the method that has been proposed, other than the purpose for which it was intended, no one of them could be undertaken without first exploring the atmosphere.

 In 1924, Goddard published an article, "How my speed rocket can propel itself in vacuum", in Popular Science, in which he explained the physics and gave details of the vacuum experiments he had performed to prove the theory.
 But, no matter how he tried to explain his results, he was not understood by the majority.
 After one of Goddard's experiments in 1929, a local Worcester newspaper carried the mocking headline "Moon rocket misses target by 238,7991/2 miles."

-Though the unimaginative public chuckled at the "moon man," his groundbreaking paper was read seriously by many rocketeers in America, Europe, and Russia who were stirred to build their own rockets.
+Though the public laughed at the "moon man," his paper was read seriously by many rocketeers in America, Europe, and Russia who were stirred to build their own rockets.
 This work was his most important contribution to the quest to "aim for the stars."

 Goddard worked alone with just his team of mechanics and machinists for many years.
 This was a result of the harsh criticism from the media and other scientists, and his understanding of the military applications which foreign powers might use.
 Goddard became increasingly suspicious of others and often worked alone, except during the two World Wars, which limited the impact of much of his work.
 Another limiting factor was the lack of support from the American government, military and academia, all failing to understand the value of the rocket to study the atmosphere and near space, and for military applications.

 Nevertheless, Goddard had some influence and was influenced by European rocketry pioneers like Hermann Oberth and his student Max Valier, at least as proponent of the idea of space rocketry and source of inspiration, although each side developed their technology and its scientific basis independently.
 In Europe the rocketeers were mainly theorists and visionaries.
 Goddard was the foremost experimenter, and his report was responsible for encouraging many to build their own rockets.

 As Germany became ever more war-like, Goddard refused to communicate with German rocket experimenters, though he received more and more of their correspondence.
 Oberth had Goddard's 1919 paper translated and Wernher von Braun read it.
 They therefore knew that efficiencies at least thirty times greater than conventional rockets were achievable with Goddard's engine design.
 Via von Braun and his team joining the US post-war programs there is thus an indirect line of scientific and technology tradition from NASA back to Goddard.